 As you expand your search away from campus, keep the public transit map in mind.
-Living within a 10-minute walk of a metro station will make your commute to campus much easier.
+Living within a 10-minute walk of a public transit station will make your commute to campus much easier.
 Use a map app that includes a transit option to see the distance via transit between an apartment you’re looking at, and the Concordia campus (SGW or Loyola) where most of your in-person activities are expected to take place.

 If you’ll be at the SGW Campus more, consider looking in the areas of Hochelaga-Maisonneuve, St-Michel, or in the suburb of Longueuil or Brossard (which connect via metro to downtown Montreal).

 It’s very important to know your rights as a tenant in Quebec.
-Due to the high demand for affordable housing in 2021, there are increased cases of Quebec landlords failing to abide by the usual laws about rent and tenants rights.
+Due to the high demand for affordable housing in 2022, there are increased cases of Quebec landlords failing to abide by the usual laws about rent and tenants rights.
 Standing up for your rights is your responsibility.

 Quebec has a rent control system, which is unique in Canada.
 What does rent control mean for tenants?

 Rent control is in place to defend your rights as a tenant, but it’s up to you to make sure your landlord is complying with the rules.